MIND: Multi-rationale INtegrated Discriminative Reasoning Framework for Multi-modal Large Models: Related Work

-\textbf{Learning-based MCoT Reasoning} explicitly models the reasoning generation process during training, enabling models to internalize reasoning abilities through supervised learning.
+\textbf{Learning-based MCoT Reasoning} explicitly models the reasoning generation during training, enabling models to internalize reasoning abilities through supervised learning.
 As an early milestone, Multimodal-CoT~\cite{zhang2024multimodal} established a two-stage learning framework that paved the way for later studies~\cite{zheng2023ddcot,tan2024boosting,he2024multi,wang2024t}.
-Subsequently, MC-CoT~\cite{tan2024boosting} enhances the logical robustness of smaller models by introducing multimodal consistency constraints and majority-voting mechanisms.
+Subsequently, MC-CoT~\cite{tan2024boosting} enhances the logical robustness by introducing multimodal consistency constraints and majority-voting mechanisms.
 T-SciQ~\cite{wang2024t} leverages high-quality rationales generated by powerful language models for cross-modal reasoning transfer.
-To further alleviate hallucination, several works explore combining diffusion models or retrieval-based models as auxiliary tools~\cite{dong2025insight,wu2024mind,meng2023chain,zhong2024let,lee2024multimodal,li2025vocot,koh2023generating}.
+To further mitigate hallucination, some works incorporate diffusion or retrieval-based auxiliary tools~\cite{dong2025insight,wu2024mind,meng2023chain,zhong2024let,lee2024multimodal,li2025vocot,koh2023generating}.
 For example, VoT~\cite{wu2024mind} enables text-only models to imagine visual reasoning paths.
-Overall, learning-based methods demonstrate stronger logical consistency and semantic stability than prompt-based methods.
-However, existing methods rely heavily on single-rationale supervision and lack mechanisms for identifying and correcting erroneous reasoning.
-To address these limitations, this paper aims to endow MLLMs with human-like cognitive abilities of “Understand → Rethink → Correct”, achieving a paradigm evolution from passive imitation-based reasoning to active discriminative reasoning.
+Overall, learning-based methods achieve stronger logical consistency and semantic stability than prompt-based methods.
+However, they rely heavily on single-rationale supervision and lack mechanisms for identifying and correcting flawed reasoning.
+To address this, we aim to endow MLLMs with human-like cognitive abilities of “Understand → Rethink → Correct”, achieving a paradigm evolution from passive imitation-based reasoning to active discriminative reasoning.